Suzuki H engine

 The H family is a line of automobile 60° V6 engines from Suzuki.
-Ranging in displacement from 1998 to 2736 cc, the H family was a modern all-aluminum engine with dual overhead cams, 24 valves, and direct fuel injection.
+Ranging in displacement from 1998 to 2736 cc, the H family was a modern all-aluminum engine with dual overhead cams, 24 valves, and multi-port fuel injection.
 It was co-developed with Mazda and Toyota, which used a similar design in their 2.0 L KF V6 and the Toyota VZ engine.
 The H family was introduced in 1994 with the H20, but Suzuki, Toyota and Mazda's designs diverged greatly with the former increasing displacement and the latter experimenting with alternative induction technologies and smaller engine sizes.
+The four-cylinder J engine, which appeared in 1996, shared parts and design with the H family.

 H20A

 The H20A displaces 1998 cc; bore and stroke is 78x69.7 mm.
 With a 9.5:1 compression ratio, it produces 107 kW at 6,500 rpm and 172 Nm at 4,000 rpm.